amalgamaria/secretariat/docs/access/onboard.rst

 HPC Etiquette
 ##############

-Resources: We ask that all resource requests (e.g. cpus, memory, time) be reasonable and aligned with the needs of your workload.
+*Resources*: We ask that all resource requests (e.g. cpus, memory, time) be reasonable and aligned with the needs of your workload.
 Generally, being on the conservative side helps manage everyone’s needs and uses.
 If you are unclear about how you should request resources, please reach out to us once you are ready to run analyses on Secretariat!

-Home directory (/home): Make sure to keep your home directory small (<5 Gb) and clean.
+*Home directory* (**``/home``**): Make sure to keep your home directory small (<5 Gb) and clean.
 If you are unclear about what this means or how to monitor this once you start using Secretariat, please let us know and we can help get you started!

-   *If you fill up the quota for your home directory, you will likely begin to encounter issues with things such as logging in and accessing the `Open OnDemand interface`_.*
+   *If you fill up the quota for your home directory, you will likely begin to encounter issues with things such as logging in and accessing the* `Open OnDemand interface`_.

-Data directory (/data, /data2): Your software libraries / packages / environments (e.g. R, Python, conda), data files, and related resources for analyses should be kept within your data directory.
+*Data directory* (**``/data``**, **``/data2``**): Your software libraries / packages / environments (e.g. R, Python, conda), data files, and related resources for analyses should be kept within your data directory.
 Please keep in mind that this data directory will not be backed up unless a Palmetto backup has been set up with us or you generate another copy through other means (e.g. upload to cloud storage).

-Login node: Do not run analyses or resource intensive tasks on the login / head node (secretariat-master).
+*Login node*: Do not run analyses or resource intensive tasks on the login / head node (secretariat-master).
 Instead, we recommend that you submit a script to one of the computational nodes.
 If you would like any assistance, please let us know and we can advise you on how to do this properly!

 ----